The logo for Lawn.com.au

 What plant diseases and pests affect winter plants?

-Winter is a tough time for plants in Australia.
-Many plant diseases and pests take advantage of the cold weather to wreak havoc on gardens.
+This is because many plant diseases take advantage of the cold weather to wreak havoc on gardens.

 Some of the most common problems include black spot, powdery mildew, rust, and caterpillars.